founder-z/zeroone-docs/puropati/radio.md

 # radio

-## データ型
+## Data type

-データ型を選択するとradioとcheck boxを選択することができます。
+You can select radio and check box by selecting the data type.

 ## check box

-check boxをクリックすると、中にチェックが表示され、選択されたことを意味します。
+If you click the check box, a check will be displayed inside, which means that it has been selected.

-## チェック済み
+## already checked

-チェックボックスの初期値を定義します。チェック済みおよび動的から選択します。
+Defines the initial value of the check box.
+Select from checked and dynamic.